Casper1123/Patrick-Bateman-Discord-Bot/README.md

 ### /fact (index)

-Gives a random fa
-ct to the user.
+Gives a random fact to the user.
 More information will be down below. <BR>
 The optional parameter 'index' will allow you to select a specific one.

 ### /fact_index